rlnorthcutt/repose/README.md

 - template file pattern for teasers
 - update listing page html to use templates
 - update code to use optional content type template overrides
+- BUG - the listing page isn't being output with the page.tmpl
 -

 ### Checklist for RC